Vicky Pryce: Women Vs Capitalism

-Subtitled “why we can’t have it all in a free market economy”, Women Vs Capitalism is an urgent call to reform capitalism so that it “stops failing women”.
+Subtitled "why we can't have it all in a free market economy", Women Vs Capitalism is an urgent call to reform capitalism so that it "stops failing women".

-Shadow Chancellor of the Exchequer Rachel Reeves wrote in The Observer that the 2019 book was “fantastic” and “shines a much-needed light on discrimination”.
-In The Guardian, Polly Toynbee said it was a “long overdue dissection of the vital subject of gender equality through Vicky Pryce’s forensic economic lens”.
+Chancellor of the Exchequer Rachel Reeves wrote in The Observer that the 2019 book was "fantastic" and "shines a much-needed light on discrimination".
+In The Guardian, Polly Toynbee said it was a "long overdue dissection of the vital subject of gender equality through Vicky Pryce's forensic economic lens".

-It’s The Economy, Stupid
+It's The Economy, Stupid

-This 2015 title sets out to be an incisive and accessible voter’s guide to the economy.
-It answers questions such as “does immigration help or harm the UK economy?” and “are austerity measures the best way to tackle a financial meltdown?”.
+This 2015 title sets out to be an incisive and accessible voter's guide to the economy.
+It answers questions such as "does immigration help or harm the UK economy?" and "are austerity measures the best way to tackle a financial meltdown?".

 It was published by Biteback Publishing and was written with Andy Ross and Peter Urwin.

 Why Women Need Quotas

-Published in 2015 as part of Biteback Publishing’s Provocations series, edited by Yasmin Alibhai-Brown, Why Women Need Quotas was written with former management editor of the Financial Times, Stefan Stern.
+Published in 2015 as part of Biteback Publishing's Provocations series, edited by Yasmin Alibhai-Brown, Why Women Need Quotas was written with former management editor of the Financial Times, Stefan Stern.

-The book argues that by failing to remove the ‘barriers’ to female progression, the UK is being “starved” of the talent it needs to grow and prosper to its full potential.
+The book argues that by failing to remove the 'barriers' to female progression, the UK is being "starved" of the talent it needs to grow and prosper to its full potential.
 It goes on to recommend that women be hired even if no one wants them.

 Redesigning Manufacturing

-Co-authored with Michael Beverland and Beverley Nielsen, this 2015 book suggests that UK manufacturing has an “image problem”.
+Co-authored with Michael Beverland and Beverley Nielsen, this 2015 book suggests that UK manufacturing has an "image problem".
 It redresses the situation, which it suggests is more fiction than fact, by focusing on the real successes of the sector and the strategies used by makers to achieve sustainable results.